Reading School 11+

 Reading School is a selective secondary school in Berkshire.
-For children to get into Reading School they need to pass the school's 11+ entrance test.
-Hence, Reading School is a traditional grammar school, one of only 163 remaining in England.
+To get into Reading School children need to pass the school's 11+ entrance test.
+Here is the step-by-step guide to getting your child into Reading School with all the important information you need to know.

 All images © Reading School.